PROGRAM AT A GLANCE

 See Admissions Process for the steps to becoming a student.More details

 This 10-month program is designed to provide employment preparation training for adults with mild developmental disabilities.
 Our post-secondary setting enables learners to further their education beyond high school to transition to the workforce.

-Through a combination of classroom and workplace training, you will acquire marketable skills, training on current equipment and understanding of current practices, and increased self-confidence while receiving ongoing, intensive support and mentoring from college staff.
+Through a combination of classroom and workplace instruction, you will acquire training on current equipment, an understanding of current workplace practices, food safety and handling skills, and independent living skills.
+Your self-confidence and marketable skills will increase while receiving ongoing, intensive support and mentoring from college faculty staff.

-The work experience (in terms 2 and 3) is critical in assisting you in obtaining real world, hands-on, practical training.
+The work experience (in terms 2 and 3) is critical in assisting you get real world, hands-on, practical training.
 By experiencing work in variety of local businesses that you are interested in, you will gain valuable skills and business connections.

-Transitional Employment Program is also known as the Transitional Vocational Program.
+The Transitions to Employment program is recognized by the province as a Transitional Vocational Program.
 Visit Alberta Community and Social Services for more information.